clicon/clixon-docs/cli.rst

 CLICON_CLI_LINES_DEFAULT
    Set to number of CLI terminal rows for pagination/scrolling.
 0 means unlimited.
 The number is set statically UNLESS:
    * there is no terminal, such as file input, in which case nr lines is 0
    * there is a terminal sufficiently powerful to read the number of lines from ioctl calls.
    In other words, this setting is used ONLY on raw terminals such as serial consoles.

+CLICON_CLI_TAB_MODE
+   Set CLI tab mode.
+See detailed info in YANG source

 History
 -------